leiandrei/Basic-Statistical-Calculator-in-C/README.md

 # simple-dataset-calc

-Statistical Calculator written in C, using dynamically allocated and manually managed memory, with functions such as (mean, median, mode, and stddev), and sorted using quick sort.
+## 🌐 Technologies Used
+* C Language

+A basic statistics calculator in C with concepts (mean, median, mode, and standard dev) and utilizes Quick Sort as a sorting algorithm.